OJO46333/CONSUMER_SPENDING/README.md

 # CONSUMER_SPENDING
 ## PROJECT OVERVIEW
 To analyze and gain insights on the impact of inflation on consumer spending in Nigeria.
-By analyzing the consumer spending dataset, i aim to uncover the trends and patterns related to expenditures of consumers on items and produce.
-Ultimately, this analysis will empower informed decision-makers to strategize and take action to curbing the demoralizing effect of inflation on consumers and establish a balance in the society.
+By analyzing the consumer spending dataset, i aim to uncover the trends and patterns related to expenditures of consumers on items and produce, over a given period of time.
+Ultimately, this analysis will empower informed decision-makers to strategize and take action to curbing the demoralizing effect of inflation on consumers and establish a balance economically, in the society.
 ## DATA SOURCE
 The primary dataset utilized for this analysis is sourced from the "consumer-spending-in-Nigeria.xlsx" file, comprising of consumers' spendings essential for the analysis of the impact of inflation.
 ## TOOLS USED